Pilina unguis

 Pilina unguis is an extinct species of Paleozoic Silurian monoplacophoran.
 It was first named as Tryblidium unguis and described by Gustaf Lindström in Latin from the Silurian deposits of Gotland in Sweden, in 1880.

 Shell description

 The length of the shell is 59–67 mm, width 47–51 mm and the height of the shell is 15–16 mm.
-With is shell size up to 67 mm was at least twice larger than any recent known living monoplacophoran species.
+With its shell size up to 67 mm was at least twice larger than any recent known living monoplacophoran species.

 The shell has an obovate outline, anteriorly acuminate, posteriorly expanded, with the greatest width somewhat behind the median, transverse axis of the shell.
 It is regularly and moderately convex, being the most elevated near the median transverse axis.

 The apex is close to the anterior margin and only very little prominent.
 The surface of the shell is covered with thread-fine ornamental lines parallel to the regular concentric lines of growth, somewhat interrupted by deeper sulci.
 It is generally even, excepting some wavy, irregular, shallow, longitudinal furrows.